Gareth Bale transfer news: Real Madrid boss Zinedine Zidane confirms Welsh star is 'very close to leaving' | Goal.com

 Bale has been deemed surplus to requirements by head coach Zidane and the Welsh star was absent as Madrid lost 3-1 to Bayern in Houston.

-The 30-year-old, who has three seasons remaining on his contract, has been linked to former club Tottenham, Manchester United and Bayern.
+The 30-year-old, who has three seasons remaining on his contract, has been linked to former club Tottenham, Manchester United and Saturday’s opponent Bayern.

-And Bale's future is close to being resolved, with Zidane determined to sell the Wales international sooner rather than later.
+And it appears Bale's future is close to being resolved, with Zidane determined to sell the Wales international sooner rather than later.

 Asked why Bale was left out of the squad on Saturday, Zidane told reporters: "Bale did not play because he is very close to leaving.